How did the recent Google’s core update affect your site?

 On the flip side, if you find websites that are following the three factors I described above, guest blog on them with insightful articles on highly searched topics, and link to more helpful content on your target page, you should see your standing improve.

-I think Google is rewarding websites that are taking a high-context approach to content publishing in 2021 and beyond.
+I think Google is rewarding websites that are taking a high-context approach to content publishing today and beyond.

 Here is a real example.
 Since Google’s recent core update on December 3rd, 2020, we have seen over a 230% increase in our web traffic on HOMEiA.com due to our keywords jumping in the rankings.

 Better yet, even our web traffic increased significantly.
-We kept our guest post rate the same while increasing our investment toward producing even higher-quality content this year.
+We kept our guest post rate reasonable while increasing our investment toward producing even higher-quality content this year.

 If you want to see how nice your guest blog article will look, give it a try on HOMEiA.com.
 I think you will like the way we present your article so much that you will use it as a sample to showcase to your clients or boss.
 Here are real examples of people who have guest posted with us.